gatechgrad/TweetHelper/ruby/README.txt

 oauth_token_secret

 I did this to keep me from checking in source code with these keys.
 Put ruby/tokens.txt in the .gitignore file.

+If you see something like below followed by a stack trace, the Consumer Key or Consumer Secret values are wrong.
+You get these from https://dev.twitter.com > My apps > select app > Keys and Access Tokens tab.
+#<Net::HTTPUnauthorized:0x007fa6078811c0>
+twitter_oauth.rb:50:in `[]': no implicit conversion of String into Integer (TypeError)